Bladder Cancer Diagnosis

 Computed tomography (CT) scan

-A CT scan uses a computer linked to an x-ray machine to take a series of detailed x-ray pictures of areas inside the body from different angles.
+A CT scan uses a computer linked to an x-ray machine to make a series of detailed x-ray pictures of areas inside the body from different angles.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.

 Magnetic resonance imaging (MRI)